 - Formal Courses: List formal lecture and seminar courses for which the nominee has had primary responsibility.
 Include course title, average enrollment, and the years taught.
 Also include experimental courses developed by nominee.

-- Other Teaching Activities: List or summarize activities as appropriate (e.g., undergraduate fellows trained, non-thesis graduate students, guest lectures, etc.).
+- Other Teaching Activities or Mentoring Activities: List or summarize activities as appropriate (e.g., mentoring relationships. coaching relationships, mentoring program activity support, undergraduate fellows trained, non-thesis graduate students, guest lectures, etc.).

 - Teaching Improvement Grants: List project titles, sources of funds, amounts and years.